Phil-Barber/phil-barber/src/pages/books/hell-yeah-or-no.md

 - The standard pace is for chumps p47
 - Don't be a donkey p65
 - Admit you're still learning - assume you're below average p68
 - When you're wrong you're taken somewhere unexpected.
-You learn something knew.
+You learn something new.
 Appreciate being wrong p71
 - Everybody's ideas seem obvious to them p81
 - Balance happy / smart / useful
 - Don't start a business until people are asking you to p93